varunnaagaraj/DataCODEC/README.md

 DataCODEC
 =========
-Steganography Tool
+Steganography Tool.

 Installation Notes:
 1. Download all the files given.
-2. Open setup.exe and select directory where you would like to install DataCODEC.exe
+2. Open setup.exe and select directory where you would like to install DataCODEC.exe.
-3. After installation is complete browse to the directory and open DataCODEC.exe
+3. After installation is complete browse to the directory and open DataCODEC.exe.

 User Manual: